RoboStack/jupyterlab-ros/examples/README.md

 # JupyterLab-ROS Examples

-These are some exaples you can try in JupyterLab-ROS.
+These are some examples you can try in JupyterLab-ROS.
 To use these notebooks you need to install some ROS packages and libraries.

 > NOTE: If you are trying the extension on Binder all these packages and libraries are already installed.